nitinkatkam/mdb-password-policy/README.md

 With this password history collection, we can produce a report of users who have not changed their passwords in the last ‘x’ days, and can additionally send out alerts or change the password to a random string upon password expiry.

 Thoughts, comments, feedback?
 Create a GitHub issue!

+## Setting Up

+Schedule the password_change_capture.py script using cron or something similar.
+The history is stored in password_tracker.password_history.